Birds

 Did you know that:

-The ural owl can breed at one year of age but often waits until it is 3-4 years.
+The Ural owl can begin breeding at one year of age, but often waits until it is three to four years old.